-Ethical sourcing ensures suppliers and vendors meet certain ethical standards, such as upholding fair labor practices, making a positive social impact and practicing environmental sustainability.
+Ethical sourcing ensures that suppliers and vendors meet certain ethical standards, such as upholding fair labor practices, making a positive social impact and practicing environmental sustainability.
 Implementing ethical sourcing often requires organizations to set standardized sourcing policies and do their due diligence on prospective suppliers.

 Sourcing is the process of identifying, evaluating and selecting suppliers to provide raw materials and services.
 It is one of the first steps of supply chain management—the handling of the entire production flow of a good or service.
 Frequently used interchangeably with “procurement,” sourcing is a distinct supply chain process within the procurement department.
 Due to their interconnection, sourcing and procurement strategies typically share similar goals and metrics, including ethical considerations.